What is hyphen-21 ?

 Mary Young

-Finally, I want to refer here to the late Mary Young.
-Mary was a psychotherapist and historian, amongst other things.
+Finally, I want to refer here to the late Mary Young, a psychotherapist and historian.
 She was also a Hyphen-21 Trustee – from the charity’s launch to her own death in 2012.
-For a while, Mary’s biography of Augustin Robespierre, a beautifully written but also serious work of original and ground-breaking research, only recognised as such a few months before she died, was available on the website of Kingston University.
-Following that university’s radical reduction of its history department and with the permission and assistance of Professor Marisa Linton, I am linking to Marisa’s updated pdf of Mary’s book here
+At some stage in her life, unbeknownst to many of her friends, Mary’s wrote a biography of Augustin Robespierre, younger brother of the famous/notorious Maximilien.
+It was a relatively short, meticulous and beautifully written work of original and ground-breaking research.
+It and its quality were only recognised a few months before Mary died.
+Just in time, it was published as a small paperback and afterwards and for a while, the text was also available on the website of Kingston University.
+But then that university made radical cuts to its history department and Mary’s work was taken down from the site.
+With the permission and assistance of Professor Marisa Linton, here is a link to Marisa’s updated pdf of Mary’s book.

 Hyphen-21 is a registered charity and a company limited by guarantee.